 - Credit risk

 - Market risk (trading book)

-- Operations risk
+- Operational risk

 The market risk component is not required as the Credit Union does not operate a trading book for financial instruments.
-The Credit Union uses the standardised approach for credit risk and operational risk, in accordance with APRA requirements.
+Prior to 1 January 2023 the Credit Union used the standardised approach for credit risk and operational risk, in accordance with APRA requirements.
+From January 1 2023 APRA changed the Prudential Standard APS 110 Capital Adequacy and in accordance with this requirement the Credit Union adopted the standardised approach to operational risk and the standardised approach to credit risk under APRA Reporting Standard ARS 112 Capital Adequacy: Standardised Approach to Credit Risk.